-- Atmospheric pollution impacts on the Usk Bat Sites SAC, Cwm Clydach Woodlands SAC, Wye Valley Woodlands SAC and the Severn Estuary SAC / SPA / Ramsar - Recreational pressure in the Severn Estuary SAC / SPA / Ramsar - Functionally linked land relating to the Usk Bat Sites SAC, Wye Valley and Forest of Dean Bat Sites SAC - Water quality in the River Usk SAC and the River Wye SAC - Water quantity, level and flow in the River Usk SAC and the River Wye SAC
+- Atmospheric pollution impacts on the Usk Bat Sites SAC, Cwm Clydach Woodlands SAC, Wye Valley Woodlands SAC and the Severn Estuary SAC / SPA / Ramsar - Recreational pressure in the Severn Estuary SAC / SPA / Ramsar, Wye Valley Woodlands SAC and River Wye SAC - Functionally linked land relating to the Severn Estuary SPA / Ramsar, Usk Bat Sites SAC, Wye Valley & Forest of Dean Bat Sites SAC and Wye Valley Woodlands SAC - Water quality in the River Usk SAC and the River Wye SAC - Water quantity, level and flow in the River Usk SAC and the River Wye SAC

-Regarding atmospheric pollution adverse effects on the site integrity of the Usk Bat Sites SAC, Cwm Clydach Woodlands SAC, Wye Valley Woodlands SAC and the Severn Estuary SAC / SPA / Ramsar cannot be excluded, because air quality modelling for sensitive habitat components within these sites is not available.
+Regarding atmospheric pollution, adverse effects on the site integrity of the Usk Bat Sites SAC, Cwm Clydach Woodlands SAC, Wye Valley Woodlands SAC and the Severn Estuary SAC / SPA / Ramsar cannot be excluded, because air quality modelling for sensitive habitat components within these sites is not available.
 It is recommended to model a minimum of one road transect in the Usk Bat Sites SAC and the Cwm Clydach Woodlands SAC to inform the Deposit Plan HRA.
 A transect should also be modelled along each of the M4 and M48, traversing the Severn Estuary SAC / SPA / Ramsar within 200m of coastal saltmarsh.
 Furthermore, due to the length of the Wye Valley Woodlands SAC along a potential north-south commuter route, it is advised that two road transects are modelled along this site.

 Regarding recreational pressure in the Severn Estuary SPA / Ramsar it is concluded that, given the allocation of new residential dwellings in Monmouthshire and that there are suitable access points to the SPA / Ramsar in the authority, further evidence is required.
 This will include a visitor survey at the two access points identified (Black Rock Picnic Site car park, Caldicot coastal path), an investigation into recreational use of potential functionally linked land parcels in southern Monmouthshire and, if the visitor survey indicates a requirement, setting up an Interim Avoidance Strategy.
 Furthermore, it is recommended to introduce protective policy wording into the Deposit Plan, which assesses the acceptability of proposals that increase recreational access to sensitive SAC components (see HRA for detailed policy wording).
+It is also concluded that further evidence from visitor surveys is needed to assess the implications of housing growth for recreational pressure in the Wye Valley Woodlands SAC and River Wye SAC.
+Data from the surveys will inform the Deposit Plan HRA.